 For more detailed information on the allocation of certificates available each month, please visit the UK Visas and Immigration website.

 The UK Visas and Immigration restricted CoS allocation meeting

-The allocation meeting takes place monthly to review all certificate of sponsorship (CoS) applications.
+The allocation meeting takes place monthly to review all CoS applications.
 Applications that do not meet the minimum criteria of 21 points will be rejected.

-Employers are notified of the result of their applications within five working days of the panel meeting via the SMS.
+Employers are notified of the result of their applications via their SMS account.